earthly/website/blog/_posts/2023-01-12-ninjabuild-for-faster-build.md

     Learn how to use Ninja, a fast build system, to speed up the building of your software projects.
 Discover its advantages, limitations, and how to implement a Ninja build for your C++ projects.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll discover how the Ninja build system can streamline your work.
-If you appreciate Ninja's incremental builds, you'll want to see how Earthly's caching can further boost your build efficiency.
-[Learn more](/).**
+**The article discusses the Ninja build system's incremental build features.
+Earthly enhances Ninja by providing advanced caching mechanisms that increase build efficiency.
+Earthly utilizes advanced caching to improve build times.**

 [Ninja](https://ninja-build.org/) is a compact build system with a focus on fast incremental builds.
 It was originally developed by [Evan Martin](https://github.com/evmar), a Google dev, partly in response to the needs of building large projects such as Google Chrome.